flutter/website/src/docs/development/ui/layout/index.md

 ## Common layout widgets

-Flutter has a rich library of layout widgets, but here a few of those most commonly used.
+Flutter has a rich library of layout widgets.
+Here are a few of those most commonly used.
 The intent is to get you up and running as quickly as possible, rather than overwhelm you with a complete list.
 For information on other available widgets, refer to the [Widget Overview](/docs/development/ui/widgets),